papito/ballot/README.md

 ```

 `IMPORTANT`: In development, the Go and the React apps run separately.
-The Go server runs on port 8080 and the React app proxies requests to the Go server.
+The server runs on port 8080 and the React app proxies requests to it.
 If you access
 the app on port 8080 in development, you will be accessing the **build** (production) version of the React app.

 ### Running server tests